Skip to main content

 Interdisciplinary Professional Studies Classes and Scheduling

-If you choose to take classes 100% online, you can either build your own degree plan or choose one of our online emphasis areas.
+If you choose to take classes 100% online, you can either build your own degree plan or choose an online emphasis area in community and social impact, cyber operations management or design and media management.

 Content on this page is provided as a quick reference for planning your academic schedule.
 All official course descriptions and degree requirements are published on the undergraduate catalog site.